michael-genson/simplegui/README.md

 myapp.start()
 ```

 Now we'll want to create some widgets and add them to our view.
 Like the View class, the SimpleWidget class is a wrapper for the tk widget classes.
 Unlike views, if you want to change any tkinter properites of these widgets, you can pass those arguments <ins>directly</ins>.
-SimpleWidgets are children of their tkinter
+SimpleWidgets are children of their tkinter counterparts.

 Let's create a label and a button.
 SimpleWidgets take a <ins>view</ins> as an argument, not a frame.